oauthstuff/draft-oauth-rar/main.md

 An `authorization_details` array MAY contain several entries of the same `type`.

-This example shows the specification of authorization details of type `payment_initation` using the example data shown above:
+This example shows the specification of authorization details of type `payment_initiation` using the example data shown above:

 ```JSON
 [